How it works

 Not excluded

-We are grounded in AusIndustry and ATO guidance, and we bias toward precision: a false positive (routine work claimed as R&D) is the dangerous error, so when in doubt we leave it out.
+We are grounded in AusIndustry and ATO guidance, and we bias toward precision: a false positive, routine work claimed as R&D, is the dangerous error.
+So when in doubt, we leave it out.

 See what an hour could be worth.